bitnami/charts/bitnami/discourse/README.md

 ##### Delete statefulsets

-Delete the Odoo deployment and delete the PostgreSQL statefulset.
+Delete the Discourse deployment and delete the PostgreSQL statefulset.
 Notice the option `--cascade=false` in the latter:

 ```
 $ kubectl delete deployments.apps discourse